meshtastic/firmware/CONTRIBUTING.md

 Before you begin, please:

 1. **Read our documentation**: Our [official documentation](https://meshtastic.org/docs/) is a crucial resource.
-It contains essential information about the project, including setup guides, feature explanations, and contribution guidelines.
+It contains essential information about the project.

 2. **Check out the firmware build guide**: For specific instructions on setting up your development environment and building the firmware, refer to our [Firmware Build Guide](https://meshtastic.org/docs/development/firmware/build/).